-The sample was taken from premium products (the most expensive and most advanced options) made by the biggest manufacturers in the market.
+Samples are taken from either premium products (the most expensive and most advanced options) or standard products made by the biggest manufacturers in the market.
 All the toothbrushes are rechargeable with integrated batteries.
+Some are equipped with position detection via a smartphone app.
+The app tracks where and how the user brushes and gives instructions for optimal brushing.
+A total of 25 toothbrushes per model are required in order to carry out the test.

 The laboratory test

-The main focus of the test was on the toothbrushes’ capacity to remove plaque, prevent the build-up of plaque and improve the condition of the gums.
-The evaluation was carried out by a test panel comprising 139 individuals, split into six groups, who used their allotted toothbrush for 28 days.
-All the individuals brushed with the same toothpaste for the whole of this period.
+The main focus of the test is on the toothbrushes’ capacity to remove plaque, prevent the build-up of plaque and improve the condition of the gums.
+The evaluation is carried out by a test panel comprising approx. 140 individuals, split into six groups, who used their allotted toothbrush for 28 days.
+All the individuals brush with the same toothpaste for the whole of this period.
+The performance of the different toothbrushes is based on the results of a clinical examination of all the teeth and the various regions of the gums for each individual, before and after the test period.

-The test involved the following main elements:
+The test involves the following main elements:

-The panel members in each group were given an electric toothbrush along with instructions on how it works and how they should brush for the duration of the test – brushing morning and night, two minutes at a time, divided equally between the upper and lower jaw and the left and right side (all regions of the mouth).
-Each panel member used the toothbrush in their home environment over a period of 28 days.
+The test panel is split into four groups based on the criteria above.
+In choosing the split, the greatest emphasis is placed on the incidence of plaque (how much plaque), gum condition, whether the individual is a smoker/non-smoker and age.
+The panel members in each group are given an electric toothbrush along with instructions on how it works and how they should brush for the duration of the test – brushing morning and night, two minutes at a time, divided equally between the upper and lower jaw and the left and right side (all regions of the mouth).
+Each panel member uses the toothbrush in their home environment over a period of 28 days.

 Clinical evaluation